aridoza/foundational-java/Concurrency/README.md

     }
 });
 ```
-Thankfully, when we synchronize, our updates and accesses are guaranteed to occur atomically, in the same thread, and so we see there is no surprising output, like we had in the initial version.
+Thankfully, when we synchronize, our updates and accesses are guaranteed to occur atomically, in the same thread, and so we see there is none of the surprised output like we saw in the initial version.

 Note that using the synchronized method approach, if you have different instances of that class, all bets are off, and it is entirely permissible for different threads to access those methods on different object instances.
 If you want to lock a method across _all_ object instances of that class, then you can make that method synchronized.
 There are a few variations, but in this course we will not look further into that approach.